Should you get pregnant in a pandemic? Women are weighing the risks

 Telehealth for preconception care

 During the COVID-19 pandemic, healthcare providers have alternatively closed their practices, stopped taking new clients, pivoted to online appointments, or implemented strict rules around in-person visits.
 This new environment and the fear of COVID-19 itself is making it difficult for women to access sexual reproductive care, including preconception care.
 Still, doctors are making accommodations to see patients any way they can.
-KindBody, a fertility clinic in San Francisco, takes temperatures on arrival and requires all patients to wear masks.
+Kindbody, a fertility clinic in several major cities, takes temperatures on arrival and requires all patients to wear masks.
 Partners must dial in remotely over FaceTime if they’d like to be present.
 No one is allowed to wait in the lobby.
-For first timers, KindBody is taking consultations online.
+For first timers, Kindbody is taking consultations online.

 Last month, Maven Clinic, a company focused on connecting women to fertility and maternal health services, launched online preconception services.
 Through its app, members can speak with obstetricians, gynecologists, endocrinologists, fitness experts, nutritionists, therapists, and relationship coaches.
 A series of videos and articles provide tips on how to get pregnant (or stay not pregnant).
 Maven Clinic CEO Kate Ryder says that the new service is intended to help women understand their own ovulation cycles, overall health, and how to best prepare their bodies for pregnancy.